pucktada/cutkum/README.md

 # Cutkum ['คัดคำ']
 Cutkum ('คัดคำ') is a python code for Thai Word-Segmentation using Recurrent Neural Network (RNN) based on Tensorflow library.

 Cutkum is trained on BEST2010, a 5 Millions Thai words corpus by NECTEC (https://www.nectec.or.th/).
 It also comes with an already trained model, and can be used right out of the box.
 Cutkum is still a work-in-progress project.
-Evaluated on the 10% hold-out data from BEST2010 corpus (~600,000 words), the included trained model currently performs at 0.93 recall, 0.92 precision and 0.93 F-measure.
+Evaluated on the 10% hold-out data from BEST2010 corpus (~600,000 words), the included trained model currently performs at

+97.3% recall, 96.7% precision, 97.0% F-measure (character-level)
+93.4% recall, 93.9% precision and 93.7% F-measure (word-level -- same evaluation method as BEST2010)

 # Requirements
-* python >= 3.0
+* python >= 2.7
 * tensorflow >= 1.1

 # Usages